vishvAsa/notes/biology/organism/health/disease/contagion/wuhan_epidemic/Effects.md

 ### Brain
 - MRI based study has demonstrated micro structural defects in olfactory(smell recognition area) and hippocampus (short term memory area) which translated to loss of smell that is widely known in acute setting to memory loss observed 3 months later.

+## Comorbidity
+Severe disease can result in people with diabetes, obesity, chronic breathing difficulty (like asthma), compromised immune system.

 ## Causal chain
 - Lung epithelial cells are infected.